 Arboviral diseases in humans are reportable to SNHD's Office of Epidemiology and Disease Surveillance (OEDS).
 Currently, WNV and SLEV are the only locally acquired arboviral diseases that we've seen.
-The OEDS sporadically investigates travel associated cases of Dengue, Chikungunya, and beginning in 2016, Zika virus.
+The OEDS sporadically investigates travel associated cases of Dengue, Chikungunya, and Zika virus.